Reviewed by: Paula Simons, DVM

 If you suspect your dog is in pain, or your veterinarian has suggested he/she could be suffering from cauda equina syndrome, please keep reading.

 Cauda equina syndrome is a slow-progressing disease that results in severe low back pain.
 The condition results in the compression or total destruction of the nerve roots at the base of the spinal cord.
 Inflammation limits space within the spine (spinal stenosis) and puts pressure on the nerves.

-Causes of the disease are sometimes the result of congenital malformation, fractures, traumatic injury, dislocations, or herniated discs.
+Causes of the disease are sometimes the result of:

-The pain and urinary incontinence it causes are incredibly pronounced, and many dogs tend to spiral into other diseases as a result of it.
+The pain and urinary incontinence the condition causes are incredibly pronounced, and many dogs tend to spiral into other diseases as a result of it.

 There are generally two types of cauda equina syndrome.